kousikdas02/kousikdas02.github.io/index.md

             <div class="col-md-12 col-lg-4 col-xl-4">
                 <h3 style="color: #4fb39c;">About me</h3>
                 <p>
                     <p>I am a computer science amd engineering student.
 A web developer enthusiast.
-I am earning web development and want to become a full stack developer.
-Also I like working in a team, you'll learn faster and much more.
+I am learning web development and want to become a full stack developer.
+Also I like working in team, as one learn faster and much more.
 As the saying goes: 'two heads are better than one'.</p>
                 </p>
             </div>
             <div class="col-md-12 col-lg-4 col-xl-4 my-pic">